revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/ExceptionHandling.md

 ---

-2. What is the difference between Throw and Throws?
+2. What is the difference between Throws and Throws?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)